arboleya/coffee-toaster/README.md

 powerful build system that concatenates everything and outputs a single<BR>
 javascript release file that can be even minified if you like.

-The build system was developed to offer vendors support as well as merging<BR>
+The build system was developed to offer vendors support, with specific<BR>
-routines for multiple modules, with specific ordering options.
-If you are<BR>
+ordering options.
+If you are adept of the extends directive in CoffeeScript,<BR>
-adept of the extends directive in CoffeeScript, Toaster will even check if<BR>
+Toaster will even check if you have required base classes for the classes<BR>
-you have required base classes for the classes that extends another.
+that extends another.

 The CLI program informs you about everything that is happening when a new<BR>
 file is created, deleted or modified.
 You can even drag'n'drop a folder with<BR>